LloydThinks/CSC105/Web Project/Lab Exercises/Lab 6/Lab6.md

 </div>

 #### 8) Header, Footer, and Section Tags
 To further give our webpage structure, HTML5 now has header, footer, and section tags.
 The header tag is used to wrap content that is at the top of the page.
 The footer is for content you would normally find at the bottom of the page.
-The section tag is used to break about your webpage into pieces, where each section is self-contained.
+The section tag is used to break your webpage into pieces, where each section is self-contained.
 Let's add those to our webpage.
 They (along with just about everything else) go in between the body tags.
 For full details on these tags, use Google.

 ```html
 <body>